 You may be wondering what that means.
 It seems like every business leader is talking about diversity.
 But there’s more to the story than meeting hiring targets.
 Committing to diversity means creating a workplace where everyone feels comfortable, regardless of race, ethnicity, gender, or sexual identity.
-And for those of us in the property industry, that means designing your workspace with compassion for your employees.
+And for those of us in real estate, that means designing your workspace with compassion for your employees.

 The Pinterest aesthetic is inviting and inspiring, warm and welcoming.
 We’ve designed each of our offices to convey those feelings.
 When you step into any of our locations, you’re energized.

 Beyond that, we’ve created spaces for people from all backgrounds and working styles.
-Many offices have gender-neutral toilet facilities, with showers.
+Many offices have gender-neutral restrooms, plus showers.
 We consider what our employees need throughout the day, whether it’s quiet areas for recharging, lounge areas for meetings, or phone booths for making private calls.

 We’ve had to learn as we grew.
 When we recruited an employee who used a wheelchair, we had to rethink our space.
 We saw it as an opportunity—despite having to make a case for additional budget to retrofit a space we’d already built.
 Pinterest’s San Francisco headquarters is an urban campus spread out across six buildings.
 We took a wheelchair around to see if we could easily navigate it.
 We couldn’t.
 That experience helped inform how we adapted that location, not just for that candidate, but for future ones.

 We also found that it’s necessary to educate employees.
-Even though we offered gender-neutral toilet facilities, we still had employees who felt they made their peers uncomfortable by using them.
-In making our lifts wheelchair accessible, we had to allow more time for the doors to stay open—which led to employee complaints about slow lifts.
+Even though we offered gender-neutral restrooms, we still had employees who felt they made their peers uncomfortable by using them.
+In making our elevators wheelchair accessible, we had to allow more time for the doors to stay open—which led to employee complaints about slow elevators.
 Education was key.

 These kinds of actions, plus an open dialogue about diversity and inclusion, can make the world of difference for employees’ well-being, health, happiness, and productivity.
 This can go a long way in attracting and retaining a diverse workforce.

-As leaders in the property industry, we have a direct impact on the diversity of our businesses.
-Ask yourself: do you have a range of workspaces that meet the human needs and working styles of all employees?
+As real estate leaders, we have a direct impact on the diversity of our businesses.
+Ask yourself: Do you have a range of workspaces that meet the human needs and working styles of all employees?
 Are there breakout areas for employees to connect and eat meals?
 Does everyone have a bathroom where they feel comfortable?
-Do they have adequate access to mothers' rooms?
+Do they have adequate access to mother’s rooms?
 Are all employees able to move around your workspace with ease?